 1) What do you think about ghosts?
 Are they real?
 Hallucinations?

 I have no issue with people experiencing ghosts.
 There are certain circumstances when I would completely understand someone feeling close to someone who is dead.
-I know I feel closer to those people I've loved who are gone at certain, specific times and places, but I've never seen a ghost.
+I know I feel closer to those people I've loved who are gone at certain, specific times and places, but I've never seen a ghost.2) What's your favorite part about visiting a new place — the food?
+The architecture?
+The people watching?

 Heard one, though?
 Yup.